 Search Engine Optimization has a lot of variables to consider when trying to track down the cause of a traffic decline.
 It can be extremely time consuming and tough to decide where to begin.

-This is where our dashboard comes in.
+This is where our google analytics dashboard comes in.
 Below, we’ll walk through our custom analytics dashboard that gives you a quick overview of what’s going on with your traffic and highlight where the issue might be stemming from.

 - If you’re losing organic visibility in a specific city where you previously dominated.